Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 Remember the players being converted **from** are selected on the right side using the checkboxes, and the player being converted **to** is the one selected in the dropdown to the left!

 ## 8. Cinematics
 Under the `Cinematics` tab, there are options to change the movie clips displayed before or after a scenario.
-These are mainly used in the campaigns, and functionality for chaning them in scenarios is bugged as of the time of the writing of this guide.
+These are mainly used in the campaigns, and functionality for changing them in scenarios is bugged as of the time of the writing of this guide.

 ## 9. Diplomacy
 Under the `Diplomacy` tab, there are options to change the diplomacy settings of the game: